NUMtechnology/compactdata-docs/libraries/ruby/README.md

-# Ruby Example for CompactData
+# CompactData Example in Ruby

-A very basic Ruby example importing the [npm package](https://www.npmjs.com/package/@numtechnology/compactdata) and using `puts` to output to console, using the two methods `parse` and `generate`.
+A very basic Ruby example importing the [RubyGem](https://rubygems.org/gems/compactdata) and using `puts` to output to console, using the two methods `parse` and `generate`.

 ```ruby
 require "compactdata"